vrcAlbert/documentation-api/source/applications/noviusos_comments/configuration/api.rst

         :size: 64
 :setups: Array.
 The setup id in key, array like ``default`` for the value.

-You can modify the ``default`` configuration, or add a setup for a model or a context.
+You can modify the ``default`` configuration, or add a setup for a specific model or a specific context.

 If you want to change configuration for all cases: